 Patients who can receive high-dose rate brachytherapy

-cancer, and other local regional tumors can be considered for HDR brachytherapy on an individual basis.
+In addition, people with head and neck cancer, pulmonary cancer, and other local regional tumors can be considered for HDR brachytherapy on an individual basis.

 Benefits of high-dose rate brachytherapy